 To implement the power-down modes, SLEN should be set to 1001 to issue an 8-bit SCLK burst.
-A Blackfin driver for the AD7265 is available to download at www.analog.com.
+A Blackfin driver for the AD7266 is available to download at www.analog.com.

-AD7265 TO TMS320C541
+AD7266 TO TMS320C541

-The serial interface on the TMS320C541 uses a continuous serial clock and frame synchronization signals to synchronize the data transfer operations with peripheral devices like the AD7265.
-The $\overline{CS}$ input allows easy interfacing between the TMS320C541 and the AD7265 without any glue logic required.
+The serial interface on the TMS320C541 uses a continuous serial clock and frame synchronization signals to synchronize the data transfer operations with peripheral devices like the AD7266.
+The $\overline{\text{CS}}$ input allows easy interfacing between the TMS320C541 and the AD7266 without any glue logic required.
 The serial ports of the TMS320C541 are set up to operate in burst mode with internal CLKX0 (TX serial clock on Serial Port 0) and FSX0 (TX frame sync from Serial Port 0).
 The serial port control registers (SPC) must have the following setup.

 Table 11.
-Serial Port Control Register Setup
+Serial Port Control Register Set Up

-SPC FO FSM МСМ тхм
+SPC FO FSM MCM TXM

 SPC0 0 1 1 1

 SPC1 0 1 0 0

-The format bit, FO, may be set to 1 to set the word length to 8 bits to implement the power-down modes on the AD7265.
+The format bit, FO, may be set to 1 to set the word length to 8 bits to implement the power-down modes on the AD7266.

 The connection diagram is shown in Figure 45.
-For signal processing applications, it is imperative that the frame synchronization signal from the TMS320C541 provide equidistant sampling.
-The $V{DRIVE}$ pin of the AD7265 takes the same supply voltage as that of the TMS320C541.
-This allows the ADC to operate at a higher voltage than its serial interface, and therefore, the TMS320C541, if necessary.
+It is imperative that for signal processing applications, the frame synchronization signal from the TMS320C541 provides equidistant sampling.
+The V{DRIVE} pin of the AD7266 takes the same supply voltage as that of the TMS320C541.
+This allows the ADC to operate at a higher voltage than its serial interface and therefore, the TMS320C541, if necessary.